Author

 Circularise is the leading software platform that provides end-to-end traceability for complex industrial supply chains

-Digital product passports (DPP) aim to gather data on a product and its supply chain and share it across entire value chains so all actors, including consumers, have a better understanding of the materials and products they use and their embodied environmental impact.
+Digital Product Passports (DPPs) are designed to collect and share data about a product and its supply chain across the entire value chain.
+DPPs enable all stakeholders, including consumers, to gain a deeper understanding of the materials used in products and their associated environmental impacts.

-The digital product passports initiative is part of the proposed Ecodesign for Sustainable Products Regulation and one of the key actions under the Circular Economy Action Plan (CEAP).
-The goal of this initiative is to lay the groundwork for a gradual introduction of a digital product passport in at least three key markets by 2024.
-These include textiles, construction, industrial and electric vehicle batteries, and at least one other of the key value chains identified in the Circular Economy Action Plan such as consumer electronics, packaging, and food.1
+Digital product passports are a mandatory component of the Ecodesign for Sustainable Products Regulation (ESPR) and one of the key actions under the Circular Economy Action Plan (CEAP).
+Under the ESPR, all regulated products — including textiles, construction materials, industrial and electric vehicle batteries, and at least one additional key value chain identified in the Circular Economy Action Plan, such as consumer electronics, packaging, or food — will be required to implement DPPs.

 The implementation of digital product passports in these value chains is designed to support: